Surface Duo

-The Surface Duo is a dual-touchscreen Android smartphone manufactured by Microsoft.
-Announced during a hardware-oriented event on October 2, 2019 and officially released on September 10, 2020, it is part of the Microsoft Surface series of touchscreen hardware devices, and the first device in the line that does not run Windows.
+The Surface Duo is a discontinued dual-touchscreen Android smartphone manufactured by Microsoft.
+Announced during a hardware-oriented event on October 2, 2019, and officially released on September 10, 2020, it is part of the Microsoft Surface series of touchscreen hardware devices, and the first device in the line that does not run Windows.
 It also marks Microsoft's first smartphone since the dissolution of Microsoft Mobile and the Windows Phone platform.

 The Surface Duo received mixed reviews, with critics praising its design and battery life, but mixed on its multitasking features, software quality, and believing that its hardware (including its RAM, camera, and wireless network support) was outdated and underpowered for its class.

 A successor, the Surface Duo 2, was unveiled in September 2021.
+Microsoft released the final security update for the Surface Duo on September 10, 2023.

 Specifications

 Hardware

 The Surface Duo is a folio-styled device, with two 5.6-inch OLED displays with a 4:3 aspect ratio.
 When unfolded, they form an 8.1-inch surface with a 3:2 aspect ratio and total resolution of 2700×1800.
 The 360-degree hinge allows the device to be used in several "postures", including being fully unfolded as a flat surface, a landscape mode where the virtual keyboard occupies the entirety of the bottom screen, and the other screen folded backwards for single-screen use.
 It is compatible with Surface Pen styluses.

 It uses a Qualcomm Snapdragon 855 system-on-chip with 6 GB of RAM.
 Microsoft stated that it worked with Qualcomm to optimize the device for multitasking.
 The device contains two batteries with a total capacity of 3577 mAh, which are split between the two halves.
 The Surface Duo is sold in models with 128 and 256 GB of non-expandable internal storage.

 The Surface Duo includes an 11-megapixel camera; nominally front-facing, it can be used like a rear-facing camera when the other screen is folded backwards.